deezombiedude612/wp-labs/docs/src/lab06.md

 **Part 2:** Use the for-in loop to iterate through the `movie` object's attributes, printing them each time.

 **Part 3:** In the same for/in loop, implement a check such that only the attributes containing string values are printed in the console.

-## Getting Started

-Functions can be tricky to understand in JavaScript, as unlike some languages like Java or C++, the urgency as to when a function needs to return a value or not is never explicitly stated.

 <!-- ::: warning SUBMISSION
 **Complete the given practical and submit it as your lecture attendance for Week 7.**